-Asset Management Controls

-Access permissions to applications and supporting infrastructure are recertified on a periodic basis to ensure access is commensurate with the individual's current job function/role.
-Access is re-approved or revoked in a timely manner.
+Asset Management Controls PricewaterhouseCoopers Tests Results of Tests f.
+Access permissions to applications and supp infrastructure are recertified on a periodic ba ensure access is commensurate with the indi- current job function/role.
+Access is re-appro- revoked in a timely manner. sis to Inspected evidence to determine whether a vidual's periodic access recertification was performed Exceptions noted.

-Production access events are pre-approved and are monitored and reviewed in a timely manner by appropriate personnel to ensure that the access events are performed by authorized individuals.

-PricewaterhouseCoopers Tests

-Inspected evidence to determine whether a periodic access recertification was performed for all access permissions

-Results of Tests Exceptions noted.

 For the user access recertification performed for the SecDb platform, 4 out of 162 teams were not included in the recertification.

-For a sample of access permissions requested to be revoked as a result of the periodic access recertification, inspected evidence to determine whether the access permissions were revoked in a timely manner.

-For a sample of access permissions requested

-to be retained as a result of the periodic access recertification, inspected evidence to determine whether the reviewer and access permission was appropriate.

-Observed a production access event to determine whether the production access event was captured by the Production Access Control Tool ("PACT") completely and accurately, and routed to appropriate personnel for review.

-For the population of production access events, inspected evidence to determine whether the production access events were reviewed in a timely manner.

-Exceptions noted.

-For the population of 3.526 production access reviews performed during the period, 270 production access reviews were not performed in a timely manner.

-Production access events are monitored and reviewed in a timely manner by appropriate personnel to ensure that changes are authorized

-Observation

-Observed a production access event to determine whether the production access event was captured by the Production Access Control Tool ("PACT") completely and accurately, and routed to appropriate personnel for review.

-Exceptions noted.

-For the population of 3,526 production access reviews performed during the period, 270 production access reviews were not performed in a timely manner

-For the population of production access events, inspected evidence to determine whether the production access events were reviewed in a timely manner.
+Inspection For a sample of access permissions requested to be revoked as a result of the periodic access recertification, inspected evidence to determine whether the access permissions were revoked in a timely manner.
+Inspection For a sample of access permissions requested to be retained as a result of the periodic access recertification, inspected evidence to determine whether the reviewer and access permission was appropriate. g.
+Production access events are pre-approved an monitored and reviewed in a timely manner appropriate personnel to ensure that the acce events are performed by authorized individual Observed a production access event to determine whether the production access Exceptions noted.
+For the population of 3,526 production access reviews performed during the period, 270 production access reviews were not performed in a timely manner. , Production access events are monitored and reviewed in a timely manner by appropriate personnel to ensure that changes are authorize Observed a production access event to Exceptions noted.
+For the population of 3,526 production access reviews performed during the period, 270 production access reviews were not performed in a timely manner.
+Inspection For the population of production access